Thorhian/pyThunder_Path/README.md

     - GLSL Fragment shader for performing "cuts" on rendered images has been implemented.
     - Added a small path example to cut around the perimeter of the image.
     - Stock Island Detection and Labeling Working Thanks to OpenCV
+    - Some CE path generation, but relies on hardcoded values for entry at this time.
+    - Initial Server implemented, along with a test client.

 ## How To Run